How Often Should You Get a Haircut?

 🚩 Signs It’s Time for a Trim (Even If It’s “Too Soon”)

-• More breakage when brushing or styling
+- More breakage than usual when brushing or using heat styling tools.

 💡 Pro Tips for Maximizing Time Between Cuts

-🌱 Final Thought: It’s Not Just About Length—It’s About Health
+🌱 Final Thought: It’s Not Just About Length, It’s About Health

 So, how often should you get a haircut?

-As often as your hair needs it—and as often as it makes you feel like you.
+As often as your hair needs it, and as often as it makes you feel like you.

 Ready for your refresh?
 Book that appointment.
-Your future self (and your mirror) will thank you. ✨
+Your future self, and your mirror, will thank you. ✨

 Category: Refresh